martinthomson/tmi/draft-thomson-tmi.md

 This document proposes a set of principles for designing protocols with rules for intermediaries.
 The goal of these principles is to limit the ways in which intermediaries can produce undesirable effects and to protect the useful functions that intermediaries legitimately provide.
-These principles aim to establish clarity regarding the role of intermediaries in protocols and produce protocols with controls on intermediary actions that increase confidence in intermediary participation.

 --- middle